-At NUI Galway all research vacancies are advertised through open recruitment, both nationally and internationally.
-There are some exceptions to the recruitment procedure allowed and these are listed in the HR Recruitment and Selection - Research staff (under policies and procedures).
+At the University of Galway all research vacancies are advertised through open recruitment, both nationally and internationally.
+There are some exceptions to the recruitment procedure allowed and these are listed on the HR website.

 Progression between levels is facilitated when an individual researcher either